 Birmingham Natural History Society: Mycology Section

-The Warwickshire Fungus Survey is the Mycological Section of the Birmingham Natural History Society.
-It is affiliated to the British Mycological Society.
+The Warwickshire Fungus Survey was the Mycological Section of the Birmingham Natural History Society.
+It was affiliated to the British Mycological Society.

-We are an active group of enthusiastic amateurs and professionals, who arrange regular forays, identify finds, and keep accurate records.
-Newcomers, whether beginners or experienced mycologists, are warmly welcomed.
-Our experienced members take particular pleasure in introducing interested beginners to this fascinating study and in helping them as they progess.
+We were an active group of enthusiastic amateurs and professionals, who arranged regular forays, identified finds, and kept accurate records.
+Newcomers, whether beginners or experienced mycologists, were warmly welcomed.
+Our experienced members took particular pleasure in introducing interested beginners to this fascinating study and in helping them as they progessed.

-Between May or June and December, between twelve and fifteen forays are held, at sites throughout Warwickshire.
-These are attended by both beginners and experienced mycologists
+Between May or June and December, between twelve and fifteen forays were held, at sites throughout Warwickshire.
+These were attended by both beginners and experienced mycologists

-Lists of species found are issued every year to the contributors to the survey, and periodically, the lists are published, along with other details in the Proceedings of the Birmingham Natural History Society.
-Records are also sent to be incorporated in the Database of the British Mycological Society.
+Lists of species found were issued every year to the contributors to the survey, and periodically, the lists were published, along with other details in the Proceedings of the Birmingham Natural History Society.
+Records were also sent to be incorporated in the Database of the British Mycological Society.

 To list all the species occurring in Vice-County38, Warwickshire, confirmed by the fungus survey panel, or by an outside referee, each speciesbeing represented by at least one specimen preserved in the herbarium.

 To contribute to the knowledge of the distribution of species by recording data from forays and personal records and submitting them to the Fungus Record Database of the British Isles, FRDBI

 To arrange regular forays to chosen sites, and also to visit other sites within the Vice-County and to give notice of these visits in an annual Study and Recording Programme.